Not to change the world.

 To be a lighthouse in it.

-At fifteen, my first real job was driving wheat truck during harvest on a farm in eastern Washington — up before dawn, ten-hour days, six days a week, keeping the combine serviced, making sure nothing caught fire, hauling twenty tons of grain through fields that didn't care how old you were.
+At fifteen, my first real job was driving wheat truck during harvest on a farm in eastern Washington — up before dawn, ten-hour days, hauling ten tons of grain through fields that didn't care how old you were.
 Suburbs kid turned farm hand.
-I also worked yogurt shops and pizza joints.
-I quit high school sports and enrolled in Running Start — I wanted more time to earn money and learn things the classroom wasn't teaching.
+I worked yogurt shops and pizza joints.
+I quit high school sports and enrolled in Running Start — I wanted to earn money, learn things that mattered, and stop waiting for my real life to start.

-I got a CS degree at EWU and landed at Cadwell Industries as an intern.
-I built an application that automated test plan and test report document generation, significantly increasing the efficiency of the process, and earned a full-time offer.
-I spent years building software quality systems for Arc — software that monitors the electrical activity of the human brain, used in seizure study and diagnosis.
+I got a CS degree at EWU and landed at Cadwell as an intern.
+Built something useful, earned a full-time offer, and spent the next several years building software quality systems for Arc — software that monitors the electrical activity of the human brain, used in seizure study and diagnosis.
 It was meaningful work.
 It still is.

-Then came 2020 and 2021 — the COVID years.
+Then came 2020 and 2021.
 Isolated, turbulent, relentless.
 The relationship I was in fell apart.
-The rental lease ended.
+The lease ended.
 I moved back to my hometown in the Tri-Cities and started over.
-Difficult and necessary in equal measure.
-What followed was simpler: boating on the river, backpacking, good books, long conversations, time with people I love.
-I came out the other side with clearer values and a new direction.
+Difficult and necessary in equal measure — the kind of reset you don't choose but, looking back, wouldn't undo.
+What remained when everything else dissolved: the river, the mountains, good books, long conversations, time with people I love.
+I came out the other side with less than I started with and a clearer idea of what mattered.
+That trade felt right.

-One morning after a great day on the water, I decided to make a video — pulled footage from my phone and friends' feeds, cut it into something short, posted it.
-People loved it.
-I was hooked.
-Started planning more, bought gear, committed to the craft.
-When someone asked me to film their wedding, I said yes — nervous, out of my comfort zone, somewhere new.
-They loved it.
+One morning after a good day on the water, I pulled footage from my phone and friends' feeds, cut it into something short, and posted it.
+People watched.
+I was hooked — bought gear, committed to the craft, said yes when someone asked me to film their wedding.
 Word spread.
-I filmed weddings and events for a few years, built real numbers on YouTube, and then it started feeling like another job.
-The business is on hold.
-The camera isn't.
+And then somewhere along the way it started feeling like another job — like I was making content instead of making something.
+So I stepped back.
+The camera's still rolling — just on my terms.

 Software Quality